muziejus/javascripting-english-major/9-dataset.md

 1. As things stand now, we have a single string getting printed to `#prologue` that includes the first line of the Prologue.
-1. We went to break that line back up into individual word-`Object`s.
+1. We want to break that line back up into individual word-`Object`s.
 1. If the word-`Object` has no `.modern` property, we print its `.text` property as is.
 1. If it does, we want to surround the `.text` property in `<a>` tags, so that